-Spielberg smartly eschews emphasizing the spectacle of the film’s overlying tragedy.
-He instead interrogates its aftermath, fictionally depicting the very real ‘Operation Wrath of God’ which, to crudely summarize it, was a counter-terrorist operation mandated by the Israeli government, undertaken by a group of Jewish volunteers tasked with hunting down and murdering the Palestinians responsible for the 1972 Munich Massacre.
-Munich depicts the fallout of the “Munich massacre”, an event in and of itself resulted from years of accumulating frustration and hatred, spurred by decades of border conflicts and a vast cultural rift between the Israelites and the Palestinians.
+Spielberg smartly eschews emphasizing the spectacle of the film’s overarching tragedy (The Munich Massacre).
+He instead interrogates its aftermath, fictionally depicting the very real ‘Operation Wrath of God’ which, to crudely summarize it, was a counter-terrorist operation mandated by the Israeli government, undertaken by a group of Jewish proffers tasked with hunting down and murdering the Palestinians responsible for the 1972 Munich Massacre.
+Munich depicts the fallout of the “Munich massacre”, an event in and of itself resulted from years of accumulating frustration and hatred, spurred by decades of border conflicts and a vast cultural rift between the Israeli and the Palestinian people.

 [spoilers to follow].

-One sequence, in particular, is standout.
+One sequence, in particular, stands out.
 A Dutch female contract killer who months earlier had murdered one of the Jewish operatives, is met by his comrades.
 She entices them with her sexuality, neither man relents and shoot her with makeshift pistols (fashioned as bicycle handlebars).
-It’s a brutal scene, a perverse visual motif founded on the scene’s ugly sexual connotation, her seduction is further met with a cold, almost passionless slaughter by the three operatives.
+It’s a brutal scene, a perverse visual motif founded on the scene’s ugly sexual connotation; her seduction is further met with a cold, almost passionless objectivity and remorselessness.
 It ends with a similar epiphany to the one the Jewish operatives learn by the end of the film: revenge is always personal.